vinc3nz/mcvalorant-plugin/README.md

 Full Valorant logic in Minecraft!

+Development fueled by music by F-777 and Waterflame.

 ## NOTE: This plugin is designed for the Minecraft PaperMC server.
 A FabricMC modloader port will be created if I have time.

 Features: *(All WIP as of now)*